Things every developer should know

-With the exception of the Streaming API, the Twitter API endpoints attempt to conform to the design principles of Representational State Transfer (REST).
+With the exception of the Streaming API and Account Activity webhooks, the Twitter API endpoints attempt to conform to the design principles of Representational State Transfer (REST).
 Twitter APIs use the JSON data format for responses (and in some cases, for requests).

 The API is HTTP-based

 Most methods to retrieve data from the Twitter API require a GET request.
 Methods that submit, change or destroy data require a POST.
 A DELETE request is also accepted for methods that destroy data.
 API methods that require a particular HTTP method will return an error if not invoked using the correct style.
 HTTP Response Codes are meaningful.

-There are limits to how many calls and changes can can be made in a day
+There are limits to how many calls and changes can be made in a day

 Parameters have certain expectations

 Some API methods take optional or requisite parameters.
 Keep in mind when making requests with parameters: